PavanRangani/docs/docs/prd/legal-entities/trust.md

     - Amendment number will be in pattern `Amendment #1`, `Amendment #2`
     - Date range shows duration between two amendments.
       - For first record it will show `Date of Formation` as start date and `First amendment date - 1 day` as end date.
-      - For second record it will show first amendment date as start date and Amendment date as end date.
+      - For second record it will show first amendment date as start date and Third amendment date as end date.
+If Third amendement is not available it will show Today as end date.
+      - For other records follow the same logic
   - Records will be shown in ascending order of date.
 Oldest record will be shown at top
   - On click of any row it will open view dialog for that amendment